Lifestyle | Food Features

 Fruit

 • Banana: Monash University initially reported that firm sugar bananas (initially called Lady Finger bananas on the app) contained no FOMAPs.
-They have now moved that to “trace”; FODMAP Friendly lab testing reports that green unripe sugar bananas contain no FODMAPs
+They then listed them as containing “trace” amounts; presently it states they remain low FODMAP up to 500g.
+Please note that this is the largest amount they tested; it does not mean they become Moderate or High for FODMAPs at 501 g.
+FODMAP Friendly lab testing reports that green unripe sugar bananas contain no FODMAPs

 • Breadfruit